Romania is a semi-presidential republic with a multi-party system, a member of the EU and NATO.

 Family, community and society

-There is often a presumption on the part of the church to social entitlements.
-In one instance, in Piatra Neamț, the church and residents of one neighbourhood were involved in a legal battle over the construction of a new church on a green space between buildings, to which the residents objected.
+There is often a presumption on the part of the Church to special privileges.
+In one instance, in Piatra Neamț, the church and residents of one neighborhood were involved in a legal battle over the construction of a new church on a green space between buildings, to which the residents objected.
 The priest allegedly tried to obtain a construction permit without public consultation and without obtaining signatures from all neighbors (as required by law).
 In this case the priest, having failed to obtain a permit, filed suit against the neighbors that refused to sign in agreement with the building of his new church.
-After a two year judicial battle, concluding in September 2016, the local council decided to deny to construction of the church.
+After a two-year judicial battle, concluding in September 2016, the local council decided to deny construction of the church.
 Similar evasive practices are not uncommon in church construction in the country.

 In other cities and villages, priests have sometimes refused to allow the burial of people that were not Orthodox in the public cemetery.